 Yeast loves warm temperatures and the hollow of your dog's ear, in between his paws, and between flaps of his skin are all places that are nice and warm.
-When you combine that variable with yeast’s second desirable living condition, you get a recipe for trouble.
+When you combine post-intended that variable with yeast’s second desirable living condition, you get a recipe for trouble.

 Moisture in its many forms seems to be a culprit that appears time and time again.